MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/attach-gpu-to-linux-vm.md

 # Attaching a GPU to an Ubuntu Linux VM on Azure Stack HCI

-> Applies to: Azure Stack HCI, Windows Server 2019
+> Applies to: Windows Server 2019

 This topic provides step-by-step instructions on how to install and configure an NVIDIA graphics processing unit (GPU) with Azure Stack HCI using Discrete Device Assignment (DDA) technology for an Ubuntu virtual machine (VM).
 This document assumes you have the Azure Stack HCI cluster deployed and VMs installed.

-## Configure the Azure Stack HCI node
+## Install the GPU and then dismount it in PowerShell

-Choose the server node(s) in your Azure Stack HCI cluster to install NVIDIA GPUs.
-Install the NVIDIA GPU physically into the server, following OEM instructions and BIOS recommendations.
-Once the server boots up:
+1. Install the NVIDIA GPU(s) physically into the appropriate server(s) following OEM instructions and BIOS recommendations.
+2. Power on each server.

-1. Login as Administrator to the Azure Stack HCI node with the NVIDIA GPU installed.
+3. Sign in using an account with administrative privileges to the server(s) with the NVIDIA GPU installed.
-2. Open **Device Manager** and navigate to the *other devices* section.
+4. Open **Device Manager** and navigate to the *other devices* section.
 You should see a device listed as "PCI Express Graphics Processing Unit."
-3. Right-click on "PCI Express Graphics Processing Unit" to bring up the **Properties** page.
+5. Right-click on "PCI Express Graphics Processing Unit" to bring up the **Properties** page.
 Click **Details**.
 From the dropdown under **Property**, select "Location paths."
-4. Note the value with string PCIRoot as highlighted in the screen shot below.
+6. Note the value with string PCIRoot as highlighted in the screen shot below.
 Right-click on **Value** and copy/save it.
     :::image type="content" source="media/attach-gpu-to-linux-vm/pciroot.png" alt-text="Location Path Screenshot":::
-5. Open Windows PowerShell with elevated privileges and execute the `Dismount-VMHostAssignableDevice` cmdlet to dismount the GPU device for DDA to VM.
-Replace the *LocationPath* value with the value for your device obtained in step 4.
+7. Open Windows PowerShell with elevated privileges and execute the `Dismount-VMHostAssignableDevice` cmdlet to dismount the GPU device for DDA to VM.
+Replace the *LocationPath* value with the value for your device obtained in step 6.
     ```PowerShell
     Dismount-VMHostAssignableDevice -LocationPath "PCIROOT(16)#PCI(0000)#PCI(0000)" -force
     ```
-6. Confirm the device is listed under system devices in **Device Manager** as Dismounted.
+8. Confirm the device is listed under system devices in **Device Manager** as Dismounted.
     :::image type="content" source="media/attach-gpu-to-linux-vm/dismounted.png" alt-text="Dismounted Device Screenshot":::

 ## Create and configure an Ubuntu virtual machine